-We have adopted a Code of Conduct and Ethics that is applicable to all officers, directors and employees of Lake Shore Bancorp and its affiliates, including our principal executive officer, principal financial officer and principal accounting officer.
-A copy of the Code of Conduct and Ethics is available at our website, www.lakeshoresavings.com under "About Us", "Investor Relations" - "Governance Documents" section.
+We have adopted a Code of Conduct and Ethics that is applicable to all officers, directors and employees of Lake Shore Bancorp and its affiliates, including our principal executive officer and principal financial and accounting officer.
+A copy of the Code of Conduct and Ethics is available at our website, www.lakeshoresavings.com under "About Us", "Investor Relations" -

+"Corporate Overview" - "Governance Documents" section.
 The information set forth on our website shall not be deemed filed with, and is not incorporated by reference into, this proxy statement or any of our other filings under the Securities Act of 1933, as amended, or the Exchange Act of 1934, as amended, except to the extent that we specifically so provide.